AileenCohen/Python_Course_Assignments/Day03/README.md

 test_calculations.py: Pytest unit tests for validating the code.

-Qubit_data_example.csv: Sample data file for testing the application.
+Qubit_data_example.csv: Sample data file for testing the application. **This Application requires a CSV file of concentrations!**

 requirements.txt: Lists all required Python packages for easy installation.